 The MHCSS program is based in Bendigo.

 Partners In Recovery (PIR)

-People experiencing severe and persistent mental health issues who also have complex needs require a comprehensive and coordinated response from a range of sectors – including health, housing, income support, disability, education and employment.
+People experiencing severe and persistent mental health issue who also have complex needs require a comprehensive and coordinated response from a range of sectors – including health, housing, income support, disability, education and employment.
 PIR is designed to provide a new level of inter-agency collaboration to find new and better coordinated pathways to recovery that meet the full range of an individual’s needs.